matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 #### Key format

-Session keys are encoded as a JSON object with the properties:
+Each session key is encoded as a JSON object with the properties:

 - `algorithm` (string): `m.megolm.v1.aes-sha2`
 - `sender_key` (string): base64-encoded device curve25519 key